Row64/MQTT_Location_Client_Android/README.md

 In addition to granting fine location permission, the device must also have an Internet connection (Wi-Fi or cellular) to send MQTT messages to the receiving broker.

+## Basic Usage

+1. Ensure the host device has location services enabled and a connection to the Internet (Wi-Fi or cellular).
+2. Connect to an MQTT broker by navigating to the *Send* screen and providing the connection details.
+At a minimum, provide a valid host and port number.
+If your broker requires authentication, input the username and password as needed.
+Select the *Connect* button to attempt a connection.
+If needed, a connection attempt can be prematurely canceled by selecting the *Disconnect* button, which will become enabled after the *Connect* button has been selected.
+3. If a connection attempt is successful, the *Send location updates* button will become enabled.
+Simply select this button to begin sending periodic location updates to the connected MQTT broker.
+4. When running the application for the first time, the application will pause and ask the user for location permissions.
+Grant permission for exact location.
+If permissions are denied, or only approximate location is granted, the application will not work.
+If needed, users can manage and upgrade the application's permission level from the Android system settings.
+5. The application will send location updates indefinitely until the *Stop sending updates* button is selected or the application is closed.
+A user can stop sending location updates, while maintaining a connection to the broker, by selecting the *Stop sending updates* button.
+Alternatively, a user can simultaneously stop sending updates and disconnect from the broker by selecting the *Disconnect* button.